 - With a table saw or circular saw, cut the MDF lengthwise to 18 inches wide.

-- For a slide longer than 8-foot, cut additional 18-inch sheets.
+- For a slide longer than 8-feet, cut additional 18-inch sheets.

 - Attach the sheets end-to-end with mending plates.
 Screw the mending plates in place from below.